graphicore/varla-varfo/explorations/calibrate/index.md

     normalReadingDistance = 1/96/2/unitScalePhysical/Math.tan(alpha);
 ```

-On your device the reading distance to have one CSS-pixel to appear at an visual angle of 0.0213 degrees is:
+On your device, the reading distance to have one CSS-pixel to appear at a
+visual angle of 0.0213 degrees is:

 <strong class="insert insert-normal-reading-distance"></strong>